-2Assessment ratio of 35%, as set by Ohio Department of Taxation (2020)
+2Assessment ratio of 35%, as set by Ohio Department of Taxation (2020).

 Tax Cuts & Evidence of Road Quality

-To understand the effect of cutting local road tax on road quality, we fine-tune a Vision Transformer (ViT) model, gpt-4o by OpenAI, on satellite imagery data from Brewer et al. (2021).
+To understand the effect of cutting local road taxes on road quality, we fine-tune a Vision Transformer (ViT) model, gpt-4o by OpenAI, on satellite imagery data from Brewer et al. (2021).
 Following the seminal work on text-based Transformers in Natural Language Pro- cessing (NLP) by Vaswani (2017), ViTs were introduced by Google Brain’s team and are part of a recent class of deep learning models that have shown to outperform Convolutional Neural Networks (CNNs) on image classification tasks (Dosovitskiy, 2020).
 Below, we outline the steps we take to assess road quality using the ViT model.

 Satellite Images for fine-tuning.
 In order to enable ViTs to accurately predict road quality, we needed large-scale road-image data to fine-tune OpenAI’s gpt-4o, a Large Lan- guage Model (LLM) with multi-modal ability that has shown to outperform various other models and benchmarks (Achiam et al., 2023).
 We use the road-image dataset by Brewer et al. (2021) which consists of 53,677 labeled images of road infrastructure across the United States.
 The dataset includes images of roads in different conditions, and a classification representing quality of the road: 0 (poor), 1 (decent) and 2 (high).

 Ohio Satellite Images.
 We use satellite images from Google Earth Pro for roads in different neighborhoods in Ohio.
-We collect road images for areas that were within the average effective RD bandwidth provided in Table 4 and ensure that we have pre and post referendum images for both, the treatment and control groups.
-This allows us to construct a novel database of road images, which we use to classify road quality for areas that were part of our quasi-experiment.
-Figure 1 presents 2 examples of road images from Ohio, one from a road that was classified as high and the other as poor quality.
+We collect road images for areas within the average effective RD bandwidth provided in Table 4 and ensure that we have pre- and post-referendum images for both the treatment and control groups.
+This allows us to construct a novel database of road images, which we use to classify road quality for areas that are part of our quasi-experiment.
+Figure 1 presents two examples of road images from Ohio, one from a road classified as high and the other as poor quality.

 Fine-tuning process.
 Fine-tuning a ViT involves taking a pretrained model and adapt- ing it for specific image-classification task.
 We fine-tune gpt-4o, a pretrained model with over 200 billion parameters, on the road-image dataset by Brewer et al. (2021) to classify road images into three categories: 0, 1 and 2.
-Next, we divide the data into traning and validation datasets.
+Next, we divide the data into training and validation datasets.
 Using OpenAI’s API, we set up a training seed, convert the images into